Laurenz-Guevara/hugo-blog-test/content/posts/my-second-post.md

 +++
-title = 'The Mandalorians - Guide to Potty Training a Baby Yoda' date = 2024-04-25T18:22:54+01:00 draft = false description = "This is a description"
+title = "The Mandalorian's 'Guide to Potty Training a Baby Yoda: It's Not Rocket Science, It's Just the Force" date = 2024-04-25T18:22:54+01:00 draft = false description = "This is a description"